bfelger/Mud98/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Diku, Merc, and ROM licenses.
 See `LICENSE.txt` for more information.
+I make no assumptions as to their enforceability (or even the feasability of compliance); use at your own risk.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>